Chaco Canyon Overlook

 Trailhead sign

-The trail starts at the entrance to the Gallo Campground.
-A sign indicates the trailhead.
-The trail heads up the cliff here.
+The trail heads up the cliff behind the sign.
 Climbing to the mesa top is all the climbing you will do on this trail.

 About halfway up the cliff, you can see a shelter cave which is mostly blocked off by rocks.
 Maybe for sleeping?